ZapeeoSheikh/Sorting-Techniques/README.md

 # Sorting-Techniques
-This Repository Contain almost all sorting Techniques that are used most commonly used in the world.
+This Repository Contain almost all sorting Techniques that are used most commonly in the world.

 All Code is Explained in C++ So this code can also used for sorting algorithm and Can be converted into your desired Language